gzt5142/OrientationTools/README.md

       where the surface normal vector is greater than 90 degrees from the light vector.
 Shadows are also modeled.
       Rather than casting shadows to full-black, a pixel found to be in shadow is multiplied by 0.5.
 This will darken the pixel substantially, but permits variation among shadowed areas, preserving detail.
-Recommend stretching this output on a color ramp where:
+Recommend stretching this output on a minimum-maximum color ramp where:
         * Hillshade values from 0 to 0.5 ramp from 100% black to 80% black
         * Hillshade values from 0.5 to 1.0 ramp from 80% black to 0% black (100% white)